Jonny007-MKD/download-bluprint/README.md

   3. Go to the Storage tab and open the Cookies section

      ![Screenshot](README-Cookies-Firefox-1.jpg)
-  4. Copy the values from the table to the first lines in the script with the corresponding name
+  4. Copy the values from the table to the lines with the corresponding name in cookies.py

 ### Chrome